How registration applications are processed and why processing times vary

-Find out how we evaluate your application for registration under the Indian Act and why some applications take more time than others.
+Find out how we process your application for registration under the Indian Act and why some applications take more time than others.

 - Step 1: Application received